HACCPGlossary

 Q3.
 How often should we review the HACCP plan?

 At least annually, and whenever there are significant changes: new formulations, equipment, suppliers, complaint trends, EM drifts, or recurring deviations.
 Changes should follow Change Control with verification before release.
+Tie major changes to validation or CPV as needed.

 Q4.
 What evidence convinces auditors that HACCP is effective?